This futuristic flying taxi aims to conquer air travel’s noise problem

 The lower the disk loading, the slower the propellers can spin and still move enough air to lift the plane, producing less noise.
 Joby hasn’t said what its disk loading is, but considering the weight of the plane and the size of its propellers, Moore calculated a disk loading of about 12 pounds per square foot, which is pretty low.

 Take another famously quiet craft: the one-seat, eight-propeller Heaviside built by Larry Page-backed startup Kitty Hawk.
-This plane also has a disk load of about 12 pounds per spare inch, says the company’s CEO Sebastian Thrun.
+This plane also has a disk load of about 12 pounds per spare foot, says the company’s CEO Sebastian Thrun.
 Despite its name, Heaviside is a rather small plane.
 (Kitty Hawk does have plans for a two-seater.)
 It’s quite an accomplishment for Joby to hit the same disk loading on a much bigger aircraft.

 There could be yet another trick to using multiple propellers, says Volocopter, a company that makes a two-seat, 18-propeller helicopter.
 If they spin at slightly different speeds, the sounds of the propellers don’t add up to as noticeable a noise as if they were all spinning at the same speeds.
 “It’s a way to craft the quality of the noise,” said Bevirt when I asked about the technique.
 But he wouldn’t say if Joby uses that trick.